 For Copics and colored pencils, I use Neenah Solar White cardstock.
 The Neenah cardstock really blends the Copics well with not a lot of bleeding.
 And, for colored pencils, this cardstock allows for a really smooth application.
 When I use SU cardstock with colored pencils, the color goes on really waxy and don’t blend very well.

 I also make sure I have watercolor paper handy.
-It’s extremely thick and absorbent, so it doesn’t pill up or tear when you apply water to it.
+My favorite brand is Strathmore.
+It’s thick but not too thick, and it has a fairly smooth surface so you can still heat emboss on it.
+It doesn’t pill up or tear when you apply water to it.
 This paper is also great for blending Stampin’ Up! markers.
 And, of course, it’s ideal for using an Aqua Painter.

 My Favorite Tool Basics